Myth buster Blog - Are Fur and Feathers edible?

 Elastin is the protein that gives the skin the ability to stretch and bounce back.
 It prevents sudden bleeding after scratching for example.

-The other major benefit of fur and feathers are that they are essential sources of fiber to benefit digestive health and prevent issues like leaky gut and other issues that stem from an unhealthy digestive system as most of the dogs immune system depends on the digestive health.
+The other major benefit of fur and feathers are that they are essential as insoluble fiber to benefit digestive health and prevent issues like leaky gut and other issues that stem from an unhealthy digestive system as most of the dogs immune system depends on the digestive health.

 Fur and feathers literally sweep digestive system.
 They remove debris and toxins in the digestive lining that can gather over time and is known to harbor fungi and bacteria and be an attractive environment for gut yeast.